Get the basics on PrEP, PrEP 2-1-1, & PEP to keep it safe.

 “PrEP” stands for “pre-exposure prophylaxis,” a type of medication taken before possible contact with HIV (Human Immunodeficiency Virus), a virus that can weaken the immune system by attacking certain white blood cells (also called CD4, T lymphocyte, or helper cells).

 The most widely known and used HIV-preventative method is by far daily PrEP.
 But there are two other methods that are used as-needed: PrEP 2-1-1 and PEP.
 These additional methods are less widely prescribed, and have much more narrowly defined windows to be effective.
 Across all forms of PrEP, cost has been the biggest barrier to access (i.e. $2,000 for a 30-day supply of daily PrEP), but with the recent expiration of the patent for Truvada, things are changing.

 In simplest terms: an HIV infection can occur only if one comes into contact with the virus.
 It’s not something spontaneous.
 Those most at risk for contracting HIV are those who:

-Although currently there is no available cure for HIV, there are treatments, ART, available that lowers the amount of HIV virus in the body to an extremely low level.
+Although currently there is no available cure for HIV, there are treatments known as anti-retroviral therapy (ART) that lower the amount of HIV virus in the body to an extremely low level.
 This means that their immune system is able to prevent illness and symptoms, and makes it impossible to pass the infection on to other people.
 These medicines make it possible to live with HIV and manage it like other chronic conditions, such as diabetes or high blood pressure.